 I live near the shore of Lake Michigan and daily meditation walks are part of my Way of Life and Death.
 I hope this ritual may be of use to you – noting that it’s an embodied practice, not just a thought experiment.

 Most mornings and evenings I go down to the shore, form my right hand into the memento mori ergo carpe diem mudra and press an impression into the wet sand left by the retreating tide.
 Then, I wait until a surging, light wave washes most of the handprint away, leaving only a slight trace remaining.
-The next surging wave vanishes the handprint completely.
+The next surging waves vanish the handprint completely.
 Sometimes it takes longer than others between waves, but each time, my handprint is washed away as if it had never been there.
+Next I raise my hand to the sky, the mudra transforming into a salute to eternal natural forces infinitely larger than myself.

 The handprint represents my life – all my identity, all my striving, all my ambition, all my love and hope, my intellect, creativity and playfulness.
 Everything that makes me.